What Christmas Means to Me

 For me, the meaning of the season, like my faith, has evolved over the years, but the two constants that make the holidays special for me are the sounds and, of course, family.

-It simply isn’t Christmas without the music so I offer you one of my favorite holiday tunes in tribute to and memory of Dan Fogelberg who succumbed to cancer at only 56 years old last Sunday, December 16, 2007.
+It simply isn’t Christmas without the music.
+One of my favorite holiday tunes was written by Dan Fogelberg who succumbed to cancer at only 56 years of age on December 16, 2007.
 If lives have soundtracks, Dan Fogelberg’s earliest (and best) works are certainly part of the musical backdrop of my time on this planet.
 If you have never heard Netherlands, you have missed one of the best albums ever recorded.
 Although he is gone, he leaves a rich musical legacy and, for many of us, our memories of events, people and feelings are intricately intertwined with his powerful tunes, evocative words, and strong, clear voice.

-As I mentioned in Aloha Friday Holiday Edition, my Christmas memories all revolve around making music: From Sunday School Christmas Eve programs (after which we always got a book of Life Savers from the Sunday School Superintendent) to countless Christmas Eve candlelight worship services.
+My Christmas memories largely revolve around making music.
+From Sunday School Christmas Eve programs (after which we always got a book of Life Savers from the Sunday School Superintendent) to countless Christmas Eve candlelight worship services to Christmas concerts presented by the concert bands of which I am a member.
 When I think of Christmas, I remember all the times I played “Silent Night” on the organ, piano or flute while the lights were dimmed, the candles flickered on the altar, and the congregation sang quietly but with more emotion than any other time of the year.

 When I served as the church organist, my mother and #1 Son always attended the 11:00 p.m. service, after which we would bring Nana home and spend some time having a late night snack while watching the worship service broadcast from the Vatican at which the Holy Father presides.
 We loved listening to the choirs and hearing yet another Christmas message.
 Then #1 Son and I would head home.
 As he got older, he helped me arrange the presents from Santa, usually offering to eat the cookies we put out for Santa, but leaving plenty of crumbs and one half-eaten treat on the plate so that his brother would be convinced that Saint Nick had really visited and enjoyed the snack.